RhythmD22/SmartShuttle/README.md

 SmartShuttle is a mobile Progressive Web Application (PWA) that provides real-time shuttle tracking for users.
 The application allows passengers to track shuttle locations in real-time using an interactive map, view shuttle schedules, and receive live updates about shuttle services.

-## Google Analytics

-This application includes Google Analytics tracking to monitor basic usage metrics and improve user experience.
-Please note that no personal data is shared with Google Analytics - only general page usage and navigation metrics are collected.

 ## Progressive Web App (PWA) Support

 SmartShuttle can be installed as a Progressive Web App on mobile devices: